UBC-OpenRobotics/ActionRecognition/README.md

 -----
 ## Labelling Data
 - `action_labeller.py` is a GUI application that is meant to label images with the intention of training action recognition.
 It can be launched with `python3 action_labeller.py`.
 To run on the CPU, run `python3 action_labeller.py --use_cpu 1`.
 Three test images are provided in `test_data`.
+It can also process videos in the data directory by first extracting individual frames.

 ------
 ## Acknowledge